-- include a thorough investigation of the concerns/allegations and the wider context in which they may have occurred (as appropriate); - treat all children involved as being at potential risk whilst the child allegedly responsible for the abuse may pose a significant risk of harm to other children, s/he may also have considerable unmet needs and at risk of harm themselves.
-We will ensure that a safeguarding response is in place for both the child who has allegedly experienced the abuse and the child who has allegedly been responsible for it.
+- include a thorough investigation of the concerns, report and/or allegations and the wider context in which they may have occurred (as appropriate); - treat all children involved as being at potential risk whilst the child allegedly responsible for the abuse may pose a significant risk of harm to other children, s/he may also have considerable unmet needs and at risk of harm themselves.
+We will ensure that a safeguarding response is in place for both the alleged victim(s) who have experienced the abuse and the alleged perpetrator(s) responsible for it.